- Microsoft Excel users use arrow keys to navigate their spreadsheets.

 Excel users can’t navigate Excel spreadsheet cells with arrow keys when Scroll Lock is enabled.
 You can check if Scroll Lock is on by right-clicking the status bar at the bottom of Excel’s window to open the menu shown directly below.

 2. Turn off Scroll Lock with the On-Screen keyboard (worked for most users) ✅

-- Launch the Run accessory by pressing the Windows key and R hotkey.
+1. Launch the Run dialog by pressing the Windows + R keys at the same time.

-- Click that key to turn off Scroll Lock.
+4. Click the ScrLk key on it to turn off Scroll Lock.

-- Try navigating an Excel spreadsheet with the arrow keys again.
+6. Try navigating an Excel spreadsheet with the arrow keys and see if it works.

 3. Start Excel in Safe Mode

 An Excel add-in conflict can sometimes stop users from navigating Excel spreadsheet cells with their keyboards’ arrow keys.

 To fix that, try opening Excel in Safe Mode, which launches the application without superfluous add-ins.
 You can do that by entering ‘excel /safe’ in Run and clicking OK.

 If that fixes the issue, then an add-in is probably the culprit.
 In this case, you’ll need to disable the add-in by clicking File > Options > Add-ins in Excel.

 Then select Excel Add-ins on the Manage drop-down menu, and click the Go button.
 Thereafter, you can uncheck the checkboxes for Excel add-ins to selectively disable them.